VincentSaelzler/cookbook/_posts/2024-02-08-grilled-chicken-thighs.md

 # Secrets to Success
-Turn the heat all the way up.
+Turn the heat all the way up!

 Don't let the drippings fall too close to the food itself, because it burns and causes a ton of smoke.